 Legal Duties of a Nominee Director

-While nominee director services offer clear benefits, certain risks can arise if the structure is not properly managed:
+Although the nominee director service offers numerous benefits, certain risks can also arise if the nominee director cannot manage the structure properly.

 1. Lack of Proper Legal Agreements